 Members of the Advisory Committee shall be compensated based on applicable Treasury Board rates for honorarium, per diem, and travel expenditures.

-The Francophone Affairs Branch within the Office of the Provincial Secretary will provide administrative support to the committee’s activities as well as support additional work as mandated by the Minister.
+The Francophone Affairs Branch within the Office of the Legislative Secretary will provide administrative support to the committee's activities as well as support additional work as mandated by the Minister.

 Michel Dubé (Chair), Prince Albert